 Adding a cork board, or heavy wool yardage on the underside of tables can help counteract bad acoustics.
 Using fabric on walls and ceilings in creative ways can also absorb and scatter sounds in rooms.
 Decorate your living space while keeping in mind how sound waves reflect off flat surfaces and perpendicular walls, possibly staggering a bookshelf or adding curves and corners to a room to mitigate internal noise echo.

-- Surround Yourself With Calming Sounds.
+Surround Yourself With Calming Sounds

 The sounds of nature are ideal.
 But what should you do if you live in the city, and the only sounds that you hear after opening the window are traffic horns and barking dogs?
 You can use the progress of technology to change your apartment environment.
 You can purchase specialized white noise machines to mask the outside sounds, and there are even phone apps which allow you to set the ambience in your home with soothing background noises.

-- Turn Off The Devices.
+Turn Off The Noisy Devices

 Don’t forget to turn off the devices you are not using.
 Before sitting down to watch a movie, turn off the computer, cable box or gaming console (with their noisy fans) so you can keep the volume down on the cinema sound-bar.
 Your neighbors may appreciate this more than you do.

 Here, at Residential Acoustics, we aspire to make your living quieter.
 We hope you are following our tips and can already see changes in the quality of your lives. #SleepWell, friends!